MOHAMED-LAAGUILI/CV-Portfolio-2-/README.md

 ## Installation
 1. Clone the repository
-2. Open `index.html` in your browser
+2. Open `index.html` in your browser for main page
+3. Open `404.html` in your browser for an interesting 404 page

 ## Usage
 Navigate through the different sections using the sidebar menu or by scrolling.